skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > cheated when they finally found the place and all it really had that
 > interested them was a HINT of how to find Fiore.
 Ah well.

-Skeeve takes Eomer (who is an NPC right now) into the tower and they puzzle their way through the various traps.
+Skeeve takes Eomier (who is an NPC right now) into the tower and they puzzle their way through the various traps.
 Once complete, they search the place.
 They are supposed to tell the guards when they are done, but Skeeve wants a look at the spoils first.
 He finds a book which